Liver Cancer Statistics

 Symptoms

-Symptoms may include anorexia, early satiety, loss of appetite, weight loss, nausea, vomiting, obstructive jaundice, fever, watery diarrhea, itching, yellowing of skin/eyes, and/or swelling/fluid build-up in the abdomen.
+Anorexia, early satiety, loss of appetite, weight loss, nausea, vomiting, obstructive jaundice, fever, watery diarrhea, itching, yellowing of skin/eyes, and/or swelling/fluid build-up in the abdomen.

 The patient may experience pain in the abdomen, near the right shoulder blade, or in the bones (from metastases).